FrederikDG/FrederikDG.github.io/src/data/blog-posts/user-testing-humbling.md

 ---
-title: User Testing - When Reality Punches You in the Face
+title: User Testing Reality Check
 slug: user-testing-humbling
 publishDate: 02 July 2025
 description: Watching people use your VR project is both enlightening and terrifying
 ---

-# User Testing - When Reality Punches You in the Face

-I thought my VR project was pretty intuitive.
-Point at things, grab stuff, take pictures, watch AI generate 3D models.
-Simple, right?

-Then I watched my first user try to use it.

-## The Setup

-I brought the project to a few friends to get some feedback.
-Nothing formal, just "hey, want to try this VR thing I'm working on?"
-I figured I'd get some nice validation and maybe a few minor suggestions.

-I was not prepared for what actually happened.

-## User #1: The Controller Fumbler

-First person puts on the headset and immediately starts looking around - good sign.
-They see the floating menu, point at it with the controller ray... and nothing happens.

-Turns out I never explained that you need to pull the trigger to click.
-In my head, "point and click" was obvious.
-To them, pointing was the entire interaction.

-After I explained the trigger, they started clicking everything rapidly, spawning cubes and spheres everywhere.
-Apparently my spawn cooldown wasn't aggressive enough to prevent this.
-Within 30 seconds, the scene was chaos.

-## User #2: The Hand Tracking Optimist

-Second person immediately asks if they can use hand tracking instead of controllers.
-Sure, I say, it's supported, it's not

-Ha-ha

-## User #3: The Feature Hunter

-Third person actually gets the basic interactions working pretty quickly.
-They spawn some objects, grab them, move them around.
-Great!

-Then they start asking questions:
-- "Can I change the colors?"
-- "What if I want to delete objects?"
-- "How do I save my objects?"
-- "Can I share this with other people?"

-All reasonable questions.
-All features I hadn't implemented yet because I was focused on the core AI integration.

-## The AI Disappointment

-When we finally got to the main feature - taking pictures and generating 3D models - that's when things got really humbling.

-The first picture they took was of a coffee mug.
-Perfect test case, I thought.
-Simple object, clear shape, should work great.

-The generated mesh looked like a melted candle.
-Recognizably mug-shaped, but barely.
-And it took 40 seconds to generate, during which they just stood there waiting.

-"Is it supposed to look like that?" they asked.

-No. No it is not.

-## What Actually Worked

-Not everything was a disaster.
-A few things people genuinely liked:

-- The passthrough integration felt "natural" and "cool"
-- Once they understood the spawning system, people enjoyed creating little scenes
-- The floating menu following their gaze was intuitive
-- When the AI generation actually worked, the "wow factor" was real
+# When Users Meet Your Project

+thought my VR project was intuitive. point at things, grab stuff, take pictures, watch AI generate 3D models. simple right?

+then watched first user try it.

+## the setup

+brought project to few friends for feedback. nothing formal, just "want to try this VR thing i'm working on?" figured i'd get validation and minor suggestions.

+was not prepared for what actually happened.

+## user #1: controller confusion

+first person puts on headset, starts looking around - good sign. sees floating menu, points at it with controller ray... nothing happens.

+turns out never explained you need to pull trigger to click. in my head "point and click" was obvious. to them pointing was entire interaction.

+after explaining trigger they started clicking everything rapidly, spawning cubes and spheres everywhere. apparently spawn cooldown wasn't aggressive enough. within 30 seconds scene was chaos.

+## user #2: hand tracking optimist

+second person immediately asks if they can use hand tracking instead of controllers. sure i say, it's supported.

+ha.

+spent five minutes trying to get hand tracking to recognize their gestures while they waved at headset. when it finally worked grab detection was maybe 50% reliable. they got frustrated quickly and asked for controllers back.

+## user #3: feature hunter

+third person got basic interactions working quickly. spawned objects, grabbed them, moved them around. great!

+then started asking questions:
+- "can i change colors?"
+- "how do i delete objects?"
+- "can i save my scene?"
+- "can i share this?"

+all reasonable questions. all features i hadn't implemented because was focused on core AI integration.

+## the AI disappointment

+when we got to main feature - taking pictures and generating 3D models - things got really humbling.

+first picture was coffee mug. perfect test case i thought. simple object, clear shape, should work great.

+generated mesh looked like melted candle. recognizably mug-shaped but barely. took 40 seconds to generate while they stood there waiting.

+"is it supposed to look like that?" they asked.

+no. no it is not.

+## what actually worked

+not everything was disaster. few things people genuinely liked:

+- passthrough integration felt "natural" and "cool"
+- once they understood spawning system people enjoyed creating little scenes
+- floating menu following gaze was intuitive
+- when AI generation actually worked the "wow factor" was real

+## lessons learned

+users don't read your mind. what seems obvious to developer isn't obvious to first-time user.

+need better onboarding, clearer feedback, more forgiving interaction systems. also need to manage expectations about AI generation quality and speed.

+but most importantly: user testing early and often. better to find these issues now than after spending months polishing features nobody can figure out how to use.

+humbling but necessary reality check.